niawjunior/docaider/README.md

 ## Features

-- 📄 **Document Processing**: Upload and process various file formats (PDF, DOCX, CSV) with automatic text extraction and chunking
+- 📄 **Document Processing**: Upload and process various file formats (PDF, DOCX, CSV, TXT, MD) with automatic text extraction and chunking
 - 📚 **Knowledge Base Management**: Create, edit, and organize knowledge bases with an intuitive UI
 - 🤖 **AI-Powered Chat**: Ask questions about your documents and get accurate, contextual responses
 - 🔗 **Collaboration & Sharing**: Share knowledge bases via email or make them public
-- 🔌 **Embeddable Chatbox**: Embed your knowledge base chat on any website
+- 🔌 **Embeddable Chatbox**: Embed your knowledge base chat on any website with extensive customization
 - 🌐 **Multi-Language Support**: Use the application in English or Thai with easy switching
 - 🎨 **Theme Support**: Choose between light, dark, or system theme
-- 🔍 **Search & Filter**: Find and organize your knowledge bases efficiently
+- 🔍 **Advanced Search & Filter**: Find and organize your knowledge bases with comprehensive filtering options
+- 💳 **Subscription Management**: Manage subscription plans with Stripe integration
+- 📊 **Billing History**: Track payment history and manage billing details
 - ✨ **Modern UI**: Built with Next.js App Router and Tailwind CSS for a responsive, accessible experience

 ## Key Features